angular/angular/guides/theming.md

 1. Imports the `mat-core()` Sass mixin.
 This includes all common styles that are used by multiple components. **This should only be included once in your application.** If this mixin is included multiple times, your application will end up with multiple copies of these common styles.
-2. Defines a **theme** data structure as the composition of multiple palettes.
+2. Defines a **theme** data structure as the composition of configurations for the individual theming systems (`color` and `typography`).
 This object can be created with either the `mat-light-theme` function or the `mat-dark-theme` function.
 The output of this function is then passed to the `angular-material-theme` mixin, which will output all of the corresponding styles for the theme.

 A typical theme file will look something like this: